Brazilians are very warm, friendly people. If you are staying with a local, within days the whole neighborhood will know everything about you.

 A big mistake many travelers make is wearing outrageous t-shirts, hats and brightly colored clothing.
 With a bit of sunburn, you can pretty much guarantee you will end up a target for pickpockets.
 In cities such as Rio and São Paulo there are many people who will take advantage of travelers.

-Football is king in Brazil, so unless you know a lot about the sport, don't go wearing a club shirt or you might find yourself involved in a very heated conversation you don't know much about.
+Football is king in Brazil, so unless you know a lot about the sport, don't go wearing a club shirt or you might find yourself involved in a very heated conversation you don't really understand.

-Plumbing is pretty basic in Brazil, so when you wipe, place your toilet paper in the bin provided beside the toilet.
+Plumbing is pretty basic in Brazil, so place your used toilet paper in the bin provided beside the toilet.

 When you take a shower, keep your mouth closed and don't use tap water to brush your teeth.
-Never ever drink the tap water, always boil it first.
-Try to avoid buying a stack of plastic water bottles, instead purify your own water when you are at your accommodation.
+Never drink the tap water, always boil it first.
+Try to avoid buying a stack of plastic water bottles – instead, purify your own water when you are at your accommodation.